Avatar photo

 Better Teaching through Play

 As the parent of a toddler, I’m faced with the task of choosing a preschool for my son.
 The most important factor on my list?
 That the curriculum—if it’s even called “a curriculum”—be play-based.
 That means I want my son digging in dirt, running around outside, making up nonsense words to songs with his imaginary friends, and in general, just being the messy, loud, unorganized, joyful beast that he is.
 I don’t want there to be any concern about him reaching educational or developmental benchmarks, and I certainly don’t want there to be any evaluative assessments, report cards, or homework.
 This isn’t because I’m against learning, of course, but because I know (and research supports) that playing is the very best way toddlers learn.
+Consider looking into New Discoveries Early Learning Center if you’re looking for a preschool that can provide the right learning environment for your child.

 In my time learning about instructional design geared toward working adults and college students (not a mutually exclusive distinction), I’ve seen “playful” design approaches applied to myriad subjects with great success.